Level 4, 18 North Tce, Adelaide SA

 It is possible to have breast reconstruction performed as a joint procedure at the time of your breast cancer surgery or mastectomy.
 This is known as immediate reconstruction.
 Depending on your individual circumstances, your surgeon may recommend immediate reconstruction as a safe and preferred method, providing you do not require additional treatments after surgery, such as radiation therapy.

-Our specialist plastic surgeons are also able to perform reconstructive surgery at a later time, after safe management of your breast cancer is complete.
+The Specialist Plastic Surgeons practicing at Adelaide Plastic Surgery are also able to perform reconstructive surgery at a later time, after safe management of your breast cancer is complete.
 This is known as delayed reconstruction, and can be performed any time following your breast cancer surgery.
 This approach allows for the completion of any radiation therapy, and gives your body time to heal and recover.

 At Adelaide Plastic Surgery, Dr Nicholas Marshall and Dr Amy Jeeves all perform breast reconstructive surgery, and work closely alongside A/Prof Beverley Fosh, along with other breast oncology surgeons, to collaboratively manage patient’s oncological and reconstructive surgical needs.
 Dr Amy Jeeves and A/Prof Beverley Fosh also offer their patients the unique service of a combined consulting clinic every two weeks, as well as a joint theatre list once a month, specifically for patients who require mastectomy and immediate reconstruction.